Skip to main content

 Myo-inositol (MI) is another compound that has garnered significant attention for its role in reproductive health.
 It functions as a second messenger in the insulin signaling pathway and is also involved in gonadotropin signaling.
 In the context of ovarian stimulation, MI appears to improve the ovary’s response to follicle-stimulating hormone (FSH).

-Research, including a of randomized controlled trials, has shown that MI supplementation can reduce the total amount of gonadotropins required during a stimulation cycle.
+Research, including a systematic review of randomized controlled trials, has shown that MI supplementation can reduce the total amount of gonadotropins required during a stimulation cycle.
 This suggests an increase in ovarian sensitivity, potentially leading to more efficient follicular development.

 For certain populations, such as women with Polycystic Ovarian Syndrome (PCOS), MI has also been shown to improve the rate of mature (MII) oocytes retrieved and increase the fertilization rate.
 By improving insulin sensitivity and modulating intracellular signaling pathways, MI helps to create a more balanced endocrine environment, which is conducive to the development of high-quality oocytes.